gdscuiz/30daysofml/README.md

 - Finish Assignments
 - Pass the exams to receive your TensorFlow Certificate voucher (worth 100$)

-> Vouchers are limited to the first 20 persons to pass the exams, the rest will be provided with a 50% discount stipend.
+> Vouchers are limited to the first people that pass the exams.

 ### Who is eligible to join
 Anyone willing to become a Machine learning expert is welcome to join